-If you long for rural peace and quiet away from the noisy city, treat yourself to a Norfolk glamping family holiday on a Feather Down farm.
+If you long for rural peace and quiet away from the noisy city, treat yourself to a Norfolk glamping family holiday!
 From the magical waterways of the Broads to the fabulous coastlines, the county is a paradise of unspoiled countryside...

 With well over a hundred miles of waterways to enjoy, the Broads offer the perfect escapist retreat, whether you're exploring by motor cruiser, sailboat or canoe.
-On the way, you can watch out for the birds that make the riverbank their home, such as the kingfisher and the great crested grebe.
+On the way, you can watch out for the birds that make the riverbank their home!
+You will be able to see the kingfisher and the great crested grebe.

 Voted 2013’s Farm of the Year, College Farm in South Norfolk has the perfect glamping Norfolk / Suffolk border location on the southerly tip of the Norfolk Broads.
 It’s just a half-hour’s drive to South Norfolk’s well-known beaches and coastal towns, such as Southwold and Walberswick.
-The Daniels love to show – and bottle feed – their lambs when they have them, along with Filly the horse, the herd of cattle grazing on the marshes, and the chickens at the top of the Feather Down field.
+The Daniels love to show – and bottle feed – their lambs when they have them.
+Along with Filly the horse, the herd of cattle grazing on the marshes, and the chickens.
 Don’t miss the farm tour on which you can meet them

 Enjoy a wander on the marshes or by the river, and help out with looking after the lambs.
 The communal horse grooming session is always a hit.
 The hay barn is a paradise for energetic children, with bale jumping, tunneling and scope for endless imaginary games.
 There is a trampoline too, next to the climbing frame, swings, and slide.